 Give the alerting scenario a name (policies)

-- The parts of your infrastructure that need personnel to be responsible for them.
+- The parts of your organization and resources that need personnel to be responsible for them

-- The individuals who are responsible for one or more parts of your infrastructure.
+- The individuals who are responsible for one or more parts of your architecture

 Identify criteria to trigger an alert (condition)